iknowmac/react-todo-broke/README.md

 - When clicking on the radio button to complete a todo, nothing happens.
 - When clicking on the "HIDE COMPLETE" button, nothing happens.
-- The end users want the thesem to match their colors. (teal and light green).
+- The end users want the theme to match their colors. (teal and light green).
 - We need to hold and access the selected todo in the react store.
 - Rather than using a UUID for each newly create todo, let's use the next id avaliable.